AashishSahoo/Personal-Finance-Tracker-Application/README.md

 Features
 User Authentication: Secure sign-up and login functionality.
 Authentication tokens are stored securely, and routes are protected based on user login status.

 Financial Data Management: Users can track their income, expenses, and savings using a simple interface.
 Financial transactions are stored and managed in Redux, with options to add, edit, and delete transactions.

 API Integration: Integration with a financial data API (e.g., currency exchange rates) to provide real-time financial insights.

-Dashboard Overview: A visually appealing dashboard shows total income, expenses, balance, and progress towards savings goals.
+Dashboard Overview: A visually appealing dashboard shows total income, expenses, balance, and progress towards savings goal.

 Transaction Management: A dedicated section to add, edit, and categorize financial transactions.

 Savings Goals: Users can set and track savings goals, with visual indicators of progress.

 Dark Mode: Optional dark mode functionality using Material-UI theming.

 Technologies Used